 SOURCE: American Podiatric Medical Association

-The American Podiatric Medical Association (APMA) is the nation's leading professional organization for today's podiatrists.
-Doctors of Podiatric Medicine (DPMs) are qualified by their education, training, and experience to diagnose and treat conditions affecting the foot, ankle, and structures of the leg.
-APMA has 53 state component locations across the United States and its territories, with a membership of more than 12,000 podiatrists.
+Founded in 1912, the American Podiatric Medical Association (APMA) is the nation's leading and recognized professional organization for doctors of podiatric medicine (DPMs).
+DPMs are podiatric physicians and surgeons, also known as podiatrists, qualified by their education, training and experience to diagnose and treat conditions affecting the foot, ankle and structures of the leg.
+The medical education and training of a DPM includes four years of undergraduate education, four years of graduate education at an accredited podiatric medical college and two or three years of hospital residency training.
+APMA has 53 state component locations across the United States and its territories, with a membership close to 12,000 podiatrists.
 All practicing APMA members are licensed by the state in which they practice podiatric medicine.
 For more information, visit www.apma.org.